Accountability

 Stewardship

 We take our responsibility seriously to be the best stewards of the resources you entrust to us.
 We will use your gifts wisely to further our mission of helping children and adults with disabilities live a life without limits.
-You are welcome to review our most recent annual report, audit and 990 below, and if you have any questions, please contact our Chief Financial Officer, Tom Garner, at (205) 944-3918 or by email at tgarner@unitedability.org.
+You are welcome to review our most recent annual report, audit and 990 below, and if you have any questions, please contact our Chief Financial and Administrative Officer, Tom Garner, at (205) 944-3918 or by email at tgarner@unitedability.org.

 Our Pledge to You